Benign familial neonatal seizures: BFNC1

+N.B.
+Mutations nucleotide/amino acid positions in terms of transcript variant 1 (NM_172107) available from PubMed.
+Consequently, some mutation positions differ from those reported in the original literature.

 BFNC2

 Shortly after the discovery of mutations in KCNQ2 related to BFNE, a novel voltage-gated potassium channel was found that is highly homologous to KCNQ2 and contains mutations also associated with BFNE.
 This gene, KCNQ3, contains 3 known mutations associated with BFNE, all within the pore region of the channel.
 The first of these mutations, G310V, leads to a 50% reduction in whole-cell current compared to cells expressing wild-type channels.
 The reason for this change is unknown as the mutation does not lead to altered protein trafficking.

 A second mutation, W309G, has also been found to be associated with BFNE.
 This mutation was only found in one family and has not been further characterized.

 The final known BFNC2 mutation, D305G is also in the pore region of the channel.
 This mutation leads to an approximately 40% reduction in whole-cell current compared to wild-type expressing cells.
 The underlying mechanism for this current decrease has not been further delineated.